-Source: Wisconsin Department of Public Instruction WKCE, Minnesota Department of Education MCA-II Based on averages from School Districts within the County.
+Sources: Wisconsin Department of Public Instruction WKCE, Minnesota Department of Education MCA-II

-Houston County math results are from 11th grade assessments.

-New standards in Mathematics were implemented in 2013 for Wisconsin.
-Comparisons between years prior to and after 2012 should not be made.
+- Based on averages from School Districts within the County. - Houston County math results are from 11 grade assessments. - New standards in Mathematics were implemented in 2013 for Wisconsin.
+Comparisons between years prior 2012 and after should not be made.

-Both 4th and 10th grade student reading score averages among the counties reflect that the majority of students test similarly or higher than state averages.
+Both 4th and 10th grade student reading score averages among the counties reflect that the majority of students are testing similarly or higher than state averages.
+However, it seems that there has been a general decline in the math scores in both 4th and 10th grade among all counties.
 Overall, a greater percentage of 4th grade students tested proficient or advanced in math than 10th grade students.
-High school students in both Wisconsin and Minnesota are required to complete at least three credits of math in order to graduate.^{xv},^{xvi} Because of differences in curriculum, these scores should be compared at the school district level rather than the county level.
+High school students in both Wisconsin and Minnesota are required to complete three credits of math in order to graduate^{15, 16}, but both school districts and students have the option to surpass the minimum requirements necessary to earn a diploma.
+It is also important to note that to be most meaningful, these scores should be compared at the school district level rather than the county level.

-High school graduation rates are one measure of the state's elementary and secondary education system as well as the quality of the workforce.
-For most positions, employers require a diploma or the equivalent when hiring an employee.
-Lifetime earnings are higher (50%-100% higher in lifetime income) and unemployment rates are lower for high school graduates.^{xvii} High school graduates are also less likely to draw on state and federal income assistance programs and are less likely to be involved in the criminal system.^{xvii}
+High School Graduation rates are one measure of the state's elementary and secondary education system as well as the quality of the workforce.
+In general, most employers require a diploma or the equivalent when hiring an employee.
+Additionally, lifetime earnings are higher-50%-100% increase in lifetime income- and unemployment rates are lower for high school graduates when compared to those that do not complete this level of education17.
+Lastly, a high school graduate is less likely to draw from state and federal income assistance programs and is less likely to be involved in the criminal system17.

-Wisconsin and Minnesota rank as two of the highest states in the nation for graduation rates, with Wisconsin ranking 3rd and Minnesota ranking 7th.
+Both Wisconsin and Minnesota rank as two of the highest states in the nation for graduation rates with Wisconsin ranking 3rd and Minnesota ranking 7th.
+Few states and districts have systems in place to collect and report accurate, reliable information on graduation rates.
+Countless states and districts rely on feeble approaches for calculating the number of diplomas.
+Case in point, if you would base the graduation rate on the number of students who entered 12th grade in the fall, you would then not include the students that had dropped out before senior year of high school.
 Calculations for students who complete high school in an extended amount of time or receive high school equivalency diplomas are now available on the Wisconsin Department of Public Instruction and Minnesota Department of Education websites.
-County averages of four-year graduation rates in the Great Rivers Region ranged from 64% - 94% for the 2012-2013 school year.
-Specific regional high school graduation rates can be found in Figure 11.
-All Wisconsin counties consistently scored higher than the Wisconsin state average.
-However, while the Minnesota state score average rose, Houston County average declined.
+County averages of four-year graduation rates in the Great Rivers Region ranged from approximately 64% - 94% for the 2012-2013 school year.
+Specific regional high school graduation rates can be found in Figure 12.
+All Wisconsin Counties consistently scored higher than the Wisconsin state average.
+However, as Minnesota state score average rose, Houston County average continuously declined.